koompi/users-guide/docs/installation/README.md

 # PionuxOs Installation

-This is the documentation on how to install PionuxOS to your laptop or PC, dual boot is also available, and the installation on Virtualbox.
+This is the documentation on how to install PionuxOS to your laptop or PC and the installation on Virtualbox.
+Dual boot is also available for Pionux.

 > Note: The process of installation is different is you are using KramaOS (v1) which is the Pionux (v1) because it is Ubuntu based.
 Reminder that Pionux is Arch based.

-[//]: # (TODO: this is onlty the base.
+[//]: # (TODO: this is only the base.
 More will be added in the future.)

 [//]: # (TODO: Add Screenshots)

 ## How to install PionuxOS on your Laptop /PC

 #### Create a bootable UBS Key

 1. Get a USB minimum of 4GB.
 2. Install [Etcher](https://www.balena.io/etcher/).
 3. Download the [ISO](https://kosmos.kramaos.org/kosmos).
 4. Follow the instruction on the screen to create your bootable USB key.

 #### Install the ISO to your machine

 1. Plug the USB key to your machine.
 2. Enter the BIOS of your machine.
 3. Go to the tap `boot`.